-Sometimes things are hard and sometimes I will make mistakes, but I will keep trying.
-Mistakes are proof I'm learning!
+- Sometimes things are hard and sometimes I will make mistakes, but I will keep trying.
+Mistakes are proof I'm learning! - I will keep asking for help and looking for different ways to try, until I can achieve my goals.

-I choose to be resilient.

-I will keep asking for help and looking for different ways to try, until I can achieve my goals.